 Total Lifetime Premium Savings: $11,533.20

 So then, let’s drill down to what’s going on here.
-First, we’ll consider the single policy for $1 million in coverage.
-John is a 36-year old non-smoker and in good health.
+First, we’ll consider a single life insurance policy for $1 million in coverage.
+John is a 36-year old non-smoker and in good health with average financial needs.
 His 30-year term policy without all the bells and whistles would cost him $69.78 per month, which translates into $25,120.80 for the life of the policy.

-But according to John, he does not need the $1 million in coverage over the entire 30 year period because he knows when his debts will be reduced and when his mortgage will be paid off.
-So rather than buying a single policy, it makes better financial sense to ladder his coverage so that the face amount of his total coverage is reduced during key periods in his life which, in his case, can be accomplished by laddering three policies with different face amounts and for different terms.
+But according to John, he does not need the $1 million in life insurance coverage over the entire 30 year period because he knows when his debts will be reduced and when his mortgage will be paid off and he doesn’t have any debt from student loans.
+So rather than buying a single policy, it makes better financial sense to ladder life insurance coverage so that the face amount of his total coverage is reduced during key periods in his life which, in his case, can be accomplished by laddering three policies with different face amounts and for different terms that will cover his spouse’s financial needs.

 John and his agent decide on the following strategy: